VietCPQ94/react-signify/README.md

 ### Hardwrap

-Applying the value of Signify in a UI area and limiting unnecessary re-renders when the parent component re-renders.
+Feature to apply the value of Signify in a UI area and restrict unnecessary re-renders when the parent component re-renders.

 ```tsx
 import { signify } from 'react-signify';